Below are some of the frequently asked questions from our potential clients.

 How do I pay my legal fees?

-We operate on a contingency fee basis which means that if there is no monetary recovery, you owe us nothing for our services.
+We mostly operate on a no-win-no-fee basis which means that if there is no monetary recovery you owe us nothing for our services.

 How do I pay for the expenses of my case?

 If we deem that your case has merit we will advance the expenses of the case and these costs will be repaid when there is a monetary recovery.

 How do you decide if my case is valid?

 We look at many cases but unfortunately are unable to help all potential claimants.
 Each case is reviewed by our team and accepted based on merit and if we can be of service.
 Sometimes if we are unable to help we may refer you to other lawyers who can.

 Each case is different and must be evaluated separately.
 We spend a great deal of time evaluating the value of a claim and from our experience and practice are able to ascertain correct monetary values.
 There is however no guarantee that a case will result in monetary recovery.

 I don’t live in South Africa.
 How can you act for me?

 Our legal team is licenced to practice in a variety of countries.
 If, however, you live in a country where we are not licenced to practice, we are associated with competent legal firms that will act under our instructions and with whom we work closely.

 Who from your law firm will work on my case?